Central Florida Mortgage Attorney

 - fixed rate mortgages

-Fixed rate mortgages have a set interest rate that does not change and adjustable rate mortgages have a fluctuating interest rate.
-There are some other types of mortgage including:
+Fixed rate mortgages have a set interest rate that does not change and adjustable-rate mortgages have a fluctuating interest rate.
+There are some other types of mortgages including:

 - purchase money mortgages